Holdout in the past as Seahawks’ Devon Witherspoon continues to work in nickel

 Witherspoon again worked with the No. 1 defense throughout practice at nickel, ahead of last year’s starter Coby Bryant, who worked with the second team.

-Coach Pete Carroll said later that Bryant is still recovering somewhat from a toe injury that held him out for most the spring and is being limited to playing just “65% of the snaps.”
+Coach Pete Carroll said later that Bryant is still recovering somewhat from a toe injury that held him out for most of the spring and is being limited to playing just “65% of the snaps.”

 Still, Carroll raved about how Witherspoon has played in the nickel, comments that didn’t seem to dissuade the idea he will stay there, seemingly indicated by the Seahawks also giving Bryant some snaps at safety.